 Jennie C. Stephens is a climate justice scholar-activist and feminist focused on transformation toward a more just, healthy, and stable future for all.
-She is Professor of Climate Justice at the National University of Ireland Maynooth and on the coordinating team of the Climate Justice Universities Union.
-Her research, teaching, and community engagement focus on confronting climate obstruction and integrating transformative social justice, feminist, anti-racist, decolonial perspectives into climate and energy policy, fossil fuel phaseout, the renewable energy transition, energy democracy, gender in energy and climate, and climate justice in higher education.
+Professor of Climate Justice at the National University of Ireland Maynooth, she serves on the coordinating team of the Climate Justice Universities Union.
+Her research, teaching, and community engagement focus on confronting climate obstruction, analysing corporate power, integrating transformative social justice, feminist, anti-racist, decolonial perspectives into climate and energy policy, fossil fuel phaseout, the renewable energy transition, energy democracy, gender in energy and climate, and climate justice in higher education.
 She is listed among the world’s top 2% of scientists based on influence of her research.

-She is on the advisory group of Feminists Communities for Climate Justice, was a Climate Justice Fellow at Harvard-Radcliffe (2023-2024), is a member of the New England Grist Fixer Network, is part of the Climate Social Science Network, and was a 2015-2016 Leopold Leadership fellow.
+She is a member of the Climate Committee of An Taisce, is part of the advisory group of Feminists Communities for Climate Justice, was a Climate Justice Fellow at Harvard-Radcliffe (2023-2024), is a member of the New England Grist Fixer Network, is part of the Climate Social Science Network, and was a 2015-2016 Leopold Leadership fellow.
 Before moving back to Ireland to join Maynooth University, Professor Stephens was on the faculty at Northeastern University (2016-2024), the University of Vermont (2014-2016) and Clark University (2005-2014).
 She did post-doctoral research at Harvard’s Kennedy School and she has taught courses at Tufts, Boston University, and MIT.
 She earned her PhD at the California Institute of Technology in Environmental Science & Engineering and her BA at Harvard University in Environmental Science and Policy.

 Education